Restaurant Marketing Ideas [Infographic]

 For example, if you offer plant-based milk, promote your almond milk latte for breakfast-goers who may be lactose-intolerant.
 Or, if you partner with a local farm for fresh seasonal veggies, promote local, seasonal and organic options both on your menus and in your social media posts.

 Consider working in menu items that appeal to those who are vegetarian or vegan, allergy-sensitive or prefer to eat organic, local and seasonal foods.
-This shift is growing, as 75% of fast-casual operators have added vegetarian fare and 40% have added vegan fare in an attempt to increase sales.
+This shift is growing, as some of the biggest fast-casual operators have added plant-based fare in an attempt to increase sales and please a growing demographic.

 Be on Instagram.
 Period.